The Stinking Truth About The Phantom’s Opera House

-But the Pairs tunnels have more history than just collecting and deporting sewerage.
+But the Paris tunnels have more history than just collecting and deporting sewerage

 It is in this “hidden lagoon” that author Gaston Leroux had an idea for a book that he claims was based on real events.
-In the story titled Le Fantôme de l’Opéra, a troubled soul named “Erik,” who is grossly disfigured, escapes to the catacombs and the lake below the Opera House banishing himself from society and becoming a “ghostlike” figure until a sweet soprano’s voice lures him back to the theater’s upper works.
+In the story titled Le Fantôme de l’Opéra, a troubled soul named “Erik,” who is grossly disfigured, escapes to the catacombs and the lake below the Opera House.
+By banishing himself from society, “Erik” became a “ghostlike” figure until a sweet soprano’s voice lures him back to the theater’s upper works.

-In the popular musical version that came out many years later, the “Phantom” takes his unsuspecting love interest Christine on a gondola ride through the underground lake.
+In the popular musical version that came out many years later, the “Phantom of the Opera” takes his unsuspecting love interest Christine on a gondola ride through the underground lake.

 A scenario that if true, would be far less romantic than portrayed in the famous theatrical production.

 Whether or not the lake was connected to the tunnels or ran directly from the Seine River, didn’t matter.
 The result would still be the same.
 Instead of being mesmerized by the experience as if in a fantasy world, in reality, the lovely Christine would likely be holding her nose, gagging, or worse.